-Figure 2.1: The Portlands State Universitys’ component Vending Machine and how components are presented [2].
+Figure 2.1: The Portlands State University’s’ component Vending Machine and how components are presented.[2]

 A major advantage of Portland State University’s solution is that it is not component specific.
 Since a vending machine can have multiple racks with multiple rails on each rack, the capacity of components can be very large.
-Although this is a good solution to the problem and up scaling an old Vending Machine is a good use of resources, this solution has many drawbacks.
+Although this is a good solution to the problem and up scaling an old vending machine is a good use of resources, this solution has many drawbacks.

 The loading solution is to have multiple volunteers put packages together and manually load each rail of the vending machine.
-This requires multiple individuals input to reload a rail, which could delay restocking the machine.
+This requires multiple individuals’ input to reload a rail, which could delay restocking the machine.
 Since packages are pre-packed, students don’t have a choice of smaller quantities and it being a vending machine, although it is based on a paid model, the access is not regulated so one person could empty a rail in one day if they choose.
-Overall, This is a good solution but a more targeted solution is needed for the UCT Vending Machine.
+Overall, this is a good solution but a more targeted solution is needed for the UCT Vending Machine.

 2.1.2 Medication Dispenser, University of Tasmania

-A group from University of Tasmania [3] proposed a solution for medication dispensers that would be installed at a patients house.
+A group from University of Tasmania [3] proposed a solution for medication dispensers that would be installed at a patient’s house.
 The device was to be connected to the internet and the dispensing action would be initiated by the physician overseeing the patient whose home the device is in.
 Below is a picture of how the device were to operate mechanically.